puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 {% figure '../assets/PE_Add_Selected_Classes.png' %}

 {% aside Verification %}
-You should see the class appear in the list of classes on the left, and also see a verification message at the top of your PE Console.
+You should see the class appear in the list of classes on the left, and also see a verification message at the top of the PE Console.
 {% endaside %}

+### Classifying a node

+Now that the `lvmguide` is available in the PE Console, let's classify the node `learn.localdomain` with this class.

-**STEP #5:** Click on the "Nodes" menu item in the navigation bar
-LOCATION: You may need to scroll to the top of the page to see the navigation bar
+**STEP #1:** Click on the "Nodes" menu item in the navigation menu.
+You may need to scroll to the top of the page to see the navigation menu.

 {% figure '../assets/PE_Nodes_Menu.png' %}

-**STEP #6:** Click on the *learn.localdomain* node hyperlink (should be the only one listed)
-LOCATION: Look at the center of your screen.
+**STEP #2:** Click on the *learn.localdomain* node hyperlink (should be the only one listed since we are only managing the Learning VM with Puppet Enterprise).
+The list of nodes should be near the center of the PE Console.

 {% figure '../assets/PE_Learn_Node.png' %}

-**STEP #7:** Click the "Edit" button
-LOCATION: Look at the up right corner of the screen.
+**STEP #3:** Click the "Edit" button located in the top-right corner of the screen.

 {% figure '../assets/PE_Edit_Button.png' %}

-**STEP #8:** In the Classes section, type *lvmguide* in the "add a class" input box
+**STEP #4:** In the Classes section, type *lvmguide* in the "add a class" input box

+{% figure '../assets/PE_Add_lvmguide_Class.png' %}

 {% aside Editing Class parameters %}

-If you click on *Edit Parameters* for the lvmguide class you can see the defaults. *There is nothing for you to do here for the moment,* but it's good to notice it so you will know where to look if you need to edit class parameters in the future.
+If you click on *Edit Parameters* for the lvmguide class you can see the defaults. *There is nothing for you to do here for now,* but it's good to notice it so you will know where to look if you need to edit the parameters for a class in the future.
 {% endaside %}

-{% figure '../assets/PE_Add_lvmguide_Class.png' %}

-**STEP #9:** Click the "Update" button
+**STEP #5:** Click the "Update" button at the bottom.

 {% figure '../assets/PE_Update_Button.png' %}

+Excellent!
+We just finished classifying the `learn.localdomain` node with the `lvmguide` class.

 ## Let's Run Puppet

-Now that we have classified the “learn.localdomain” node with the `lvmguide` class, we need to tell the puppet agent to fetch and enforce the definition for the “learn.localdomain” node.
+Now that we have classified the `learn.localdomain` node with the `lvmguide` class, we need to tell puppet to configure the machine appropriately.
+The Puppet `agent` daemon does this by default by running in the background on any nodes you manage with Puppet.
+Every 30 minutes, the Puppet agent daemon requests a *catalog* from the Puppet Master, and applies the retrived catalog.
+Since we want to see the configuration changes (as specified in the `lvmguide` class) applied immediately, we can ask the agent to fetch and enforce the definition for the “learn.localdomain” node.

 {% task 3 %}

+Run puppet agent:

 To fetch and apply the catalog we will manually trigger a Puppet run.
 Puppet will check the classification you set in the PE Console and automatically run through all the steps needed to implement the `lvmguide` class.
 In your terminal type the following command:

 	puppet agent --test

-You will see the test scroll in your terminal indicating that apache was installed and the website was set up. **Please note this may take about a minute to run.**
+After a brief delay, you will see text scroll by in your terminal indicating that some changes were made to the configuration of the VM, and the website was set up. **Please note this may take about a minute to run.** This is about the time it takes for the software packages to be downloaded and installed as needed.

-{% tip %}
-Running `puppet agent -t` works also.
-The `-t` flag is simply a short version of `--test`.
-{% endtip %}

 {% task 4 %}

+Ensure the website serving the Quest Guide is running!

+There are no commands to run for this.
+All the heavy lifting was done by the lvmguide and apache modules you installed.

 Let's check out the Quest Guide!
-In your browsers address bar, type the following URL: **http://your-ip-address**.
+In your browsers address bar, type the following URL: **http://VM-ip-address**.

-You're all set up to get started with learning how to use Puppet to automate your infrastructure!
-Essentiall, what we’ve done here is leverage the Puppet Labs apache module to set up the quest guide.
+{% aside %}
+Note that http**s**://VM-ip-address will load the PE Console, while http://VM-ip-address will load the Quest Guide as a website.
+{% endaside %}

+The website for the quest guide will remain accessible for as long as the VM's IP address remains the same.
+If you were to move your computer or laptop to a different network, or if you suspended your laptop and resumed work on the Learning VM after a while, the website may not be accessible.
+You still have the PDF to follow along with.

+In case any of the above issues happen, and you end up with a stale IP address, do the following to get a new IP address.

+Refresh your DHCP lease:

+    service network restart

+Find your IP address:

+    facter ipaddress

+From this point on you can either follow along with the website or with the PDF, whichever works best for you.

 ## Exploring the lvmguide Class